 Everything we know is either matter or energy.
 Understanding the ways in which matter and energy behave and interact is critical to an understanding of the universe at every level, from the submicroscopic constituents of matter to the macroscopic behaviour of galaxies and star clusters.
-This understanding comes through a mix of mathematical description, computational modeling and experimental investigations.
-These techniques are covered in Chemical & Physical Sciences I, which is the appropriate preparation for Level II programs in which is the appropriate preparation for Level II programs in Astrophysics, Biophysics, Chemistry, Chemical Biology, Medical Physics, and Physics
+This understanding comes through a mix of mathematical description, computational modelling and experimental investigations.
+These techniques are covered in Chemical & Physical Sciences I, which is the appropriate preparation for Level II programs in Astrophysics, Biophysics, Chemistry, Chemical Biology, Medical Physics, and Physics.

 On the teaching side, undergraduate students experience exciting and engaging lectures.
 Both Chemistry and Physics focus on providing hands-on lab experience, interactive classroom lectures as well as dynamic and exciting online content.
 The new PHYSICS 1C03 course is geared specifically to Chemical and Physical Science I students, which means small class size (~100 students) and lots of interaction with the professor.
 Additionally, the CHEM 1A03 and 1AA3 courses have been redesigned to provide the best possible instruction to students in the classroom, the lab, and online.